Black and White Cookie Cake is light, spongy yellow cake with chocolate & vanilla icing in every slice. It's a beloved cookie made into cake!

 How to make a Black & White Cookie Cake

-Part 1: Make the cake layers
+Part 1: Make the cake

 The trick to a light cake is to not to overdo it when blending the dry ingredients into the wet ingredients.
-Alternating the buttermilk with the flour mixture is also important as it keeps the batter moist as the flour is mixed in.
+Alternating the liquid with the flour mixture is also important as it keeps the batter moist as the flour is mixed in.

-Part 2: Make the two icings
+Part 2: Make the icings

 Questions asked and answered